 Recently, a precocious two-year-old of my acquaintance was playing games on her mother’s iPhone.
 It was all good, educational stuff to do with number, letter, and object recognition and she’d seen it all before, which is why, I imagine, she was tempted by the idea of a new game.
 I expect there was a brightly coloured box that appeared on the screen somewhere (carefully placed there to tempt by a London website designer), and so she tapped it.
 Whatever it was, she soon found herself at the App Store, and then, of course, she needed to enter her mother’s account password.

-Now this child, bright as she is and good at recognizing numbers and letters, cannot yet read, not does she have more than a hazy idea of what numbers are about, still less any clue about money.
+Now this child, bright as she is and good at recognizing numbers and letters, cannot yet read, nor does she have more than a hazy idea of what numbers are about, still less any clue about money.
 But she’d watched her mother deal with this password screen in the past and she knew just what to do.
-Truly, the world is full of opportunity for a two year old.
+Truly, the world is full of opportunities for a two-year-old.

 At Brightside, we offer a full range of online services, including website design and domain hosting.
 We’ll ask the right questions to help you to set up anything from a family album to a fully transactional business venture.
 Just get in touch to discuss your requirements.